Jordan-Camilletti/Python-Games/README.md

 # PYGames
-A bunch of python games made using pygames
+A collection of python games made using pygames.
+Most will be basic games made for fun